 As part of our July 2019 underwritten public offering, we issued and sold pre-funded warrants to purchase 2,945,026 shares of common stock in an underwritten public offering pursuant to a shelf registration on Form S-3.

 Each pre-funded warrant entitles the holder to purchase one share of common stock at an exercise price of \$0.0001 per share and expires seven years from the date of issuance.
 These warrants were recorded as a component of stockholders' equity within additional paid-in capital.
-Per the terms of the warrant agreement, a holder of the outstanding warrants is not entitled to exercise any portion of any pre-funded warrant if, upon exercise of the warrant, the holder's ownership (together with its affiliates) of our common stock or combined voting power of our securities beneficially owned by such holder (together with its affiliates) would exceed 9.99% after giving effect to the exercise ("Maximum Ownership Percentage").
+Per the terms of the warrant agreement, a holder of the outstanding warrants is not entitled to exercise any portion of any pre-funded warrant if, upon exercise of the warrant, the holder's ownership (together with its affiliates) of our common stock or combined voting power of our securities beneficially owned by such holder (together with its affiliates) would exceed 9.99% after giving effect to the exercise (Maximum Ownership Percentage).
 Upon at least 61 days' prior notice to us by the holder, any holder may increase or decrease the Maximum Ownership Percentage to any other percentage not to exceed 19.99%.
-As of September 30, 2022, pre-funded warrants to purchase 2,888,526 shares of our common stock from the July 2019 underwritten public offering were outstanding.
+As of March 31, 2023, pre-funded warrants to purchase 2,888,526 shares of our common stock from the July 2019 underwritten public offering were outstanding.

-In the second and fourth quarters of 2020, we issued and sold pre-funded warrants to purchase 2,866,961 and 2,040,816 shares of common stock, respectively, in underwritten public offerings pursuant to a shelf registration on Form S-3, with terms similar to those described above.
-As of September 30, 2022, all of the pre-funded warrants issued and sold as part of the 2020 underwritten public offerings were outstanding.
+As part of the May 2020 underwritten public offering, we issued and sold pre-funded warrants to purchase 2,866,961 shares of common stock in an underwritten public offering pursuant to a shelf registration on Form S-3.
+Additionally, as part of the December 2020 underwritten public offering, we issued and sold pre-funded warrants to purchase 2,040,816 shares of common stock in an underwritten public offering pursuant to a shelf registration on Form S-3.

+The terms of the pre-funded warrants issued and sold as part of the 2020 public offerings were similar to those issued and sold in 2019.
+As of March 31, 2023, all of the pre-funded warrants issued and sold as part of the 2020 underwritten public offerings were outstanding.